cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

-In terms of eliminating the straggling callers in our production environment, we've found that a combined strategy works best:
+In terms of eliminating the straggling signal senders in our production environment, we've found that a combined strategy works best:

 - Using `pkill -H` as a safety net when setting up signal senders
 - Monitoring and providing data around signal use through eBPF